by Logan Finney, Idaho Reports

 Democrats on the council spoke Tuesday against referencing the pandemic — or other specific political issues — in the statements.

-“The reality is the governor did eventually call us into session,” said Rep. Brook Green, D-Boise.
+“The reality is the governor did eventually call us into session,” said Rep. Brooke Green, D-Boise.

 The council eventually adopted the version with the COVID-19 reference and without Wintrow’s amendments.
 The final vote fell along party lines, the Idaho Press reports.